top of page

 Around the end of the first week, I noticed I was reading—actual reading, not just scanning headlines or scrolling Twitter.
 I finished a chapter of a book without once checking my phone.
 I sat through an entire meal without looking at a screen, and it was, I have to admit, both boring and oddly peaceful.

-The Surprising (and Sometimes Annoying) Side Effects
+The Surprising (and Sometimes Annoying) Side Effects of Mood Disorder

 I even noticed my dreams became more vivid—likely because I wasn’t falling asleep to the blue glow of a screen.
 I started sleeping better, waking up less groggy, and feeling (dare I say it) a little more human.
+These changes contributed to my overall well being and mood.
+I also observed that as I became less stressed, my heart rate and blood pressure seemed to settle, making relaxation and sleep even more restorative.

-The Not-So-Perfect Recovery
+The Not-So-Perfect Recovery to Restore Balance

 Let me be clear: I didn’t emerge from this detox a Zen master with an attention span of steel.
 I didn’t throw my phone into the ocean or start living off the grid.
 The truth is, after 30 days, I reinstalled a few apps.
 I checked social media again.
 But here’s the difference: I noticed what it did to my brain.